mezanddav/architect.cftools/README.md

 ```

 and config file:
-`sudo nano /opt/cftools/architect/agent/root.txt`
+`sudo nano /opt/cftools/architect/agent/config.toml`

 _NOTE: If you install the Architect agent in a different directory, a new root pass will be created for you._

 ## Dayz port config
 Don't forget to open the ports you need.
-The ports below are the Architect default ports.\
+The ports below are the Architect default ports.
-I suggest you put the server name in the comment to keep things clean:\
+I suggest you put the server name in the comment to keep things clean:
 eg.: `sudo ufw allow out 2403/udp comment "KarmaKrew Cherna Game Port UDP Outbound"`

-Game port\
+Game port
 `sudo ufw allow 2302/udp comment "Game Port UDP Outbound"`

-Query port\
+Query port
 `sudo ufw allow 2303/udp comment "Query Port UDP Outbound"`

-RCon port\
+RCon port
 `sudo ufw allow 2305/udp comment "RCon Port UDP Outbound"`

-Reload UFW\
+Reload UFW
 `sudo ufw reload`